lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 The LAMMPS input
 ----------------

-Create a folder if needed and
-place the initial input file, **unbreakable.lmp**, into it.
-Then, open the file in a text editor of your choice, and copy the following into it:
+To begin this tutorial, if you are using LAMMPS--GUI, select ``Start Tutorial 2`` from the ``Tutorials`` menu of LAMMPS-GUI and follow the instructions.
+This will select a folder, create one if necessary, and place several files into it.
+The initial input file, set up for a single-point energy calculation, will also be loaded into the editor under the name **unbreakable.lmp**.
+Additional files are a data file containing the CNT topology and geometry, named **unbreakable.data**, a parameters file named **unbreakable.inc**, as well as the scripts required for the second part of the tutorial.

 .. code-block:: lammps